- UCAS course code

 Ion channels and transporters are ubiquitous membrane proteins that transport ions and other small molecules in cells.
 They are crucial to cellular definition and function.
 This unit will explore how these proteins are studied, explain their structural diversity and illustrate their importance in electrically active and non-electrically active cells, using specific physiological examples.

-On completion of the course it is expected students will
+On completion of the course it is expected that students will

-- understand how ion channels and transporters are assembled into unique complexes to enable control of discrete cellular functions.
+• understand how ion channels and transporters are assembled into unique complexes to enable the control of discrete cellular functions.

-- have developed transferable skills in evaluating published material and, information gathering.
+• have developed transferable skills in evaluating published material, information gathering and problem solving.

-- Transporters and aquaporins: Structures, functions and regulation of acid-base transporters, solute transporters and aquaporins in physiological systems.
-Co-operative interactions of channels and transporters in epithelial ion transport.
+• Membrane Transporters and Aquaporins: Review of structures, functions and regulation of solute transporters and aquaporins in physiological systems.
+Co-operative interactions of channels and transporters in epithelial ion transport, including disease examples.

-- Ion channel trafficking: Advanced principles of ion channel biosynthesis, assembly, trafficking, degradation and targeting/distribution, described using specific examples.
+• Ion channel trafficking: Advanced principles of ion channel biosynthesis, assembly, trafficking, degradation and targeting/distribution, described using specific physiological and disease examples.

-- Ligand-gated ion channels: Review of ligand-gated channel families, their physiological roles and pharmacological regulation.
+• Nucleotide-regulated ion channels: Review of structures, physiological roles and pharmacological regulation of nucleotide regulated ion channels.

-- Ion channel integration and cell function: How channels work together to regulate cell function e.g. excitation-contraction coupling in muscle.
+• Ion channel integration and cell function: How channels work together to regulate cell function: 1.
+How action potential shaping regulates cell function, e.g.excitation-contraction coupling in muscle.
+2. Glucose homeostasis, e.g. glucose sensing in pancreatic islet cells.

 - Analytical skills